Skip to content

 Options:

 • -r Allow for reconfiguring L_log system.
-Otherwise second call of this function is ignored.
+Otherwise the next call of this function is ignored.

 • -l <LOGLEVEL> Set loglevel.
 Can be \$L_LOGLEVEL_INFO INFO or 30.
 Default: $_L_logconf_level

 • -s <SELECTEVAL> If eval "SELECTEVAL" exits with nonzero, do not print the line.
-Default: $_L_logconf_selecteval
+Default: ''

 Arguments: Takes no arguments